2022 World Cup: How qualifying works around the world

 As in recent qualifying competitions, all 10 nations play each other home and away.
 The top four nations qualify directly to the finals.
 The fifth-place team will go into an intercontinental playoff (draw to be determined).

-Qualifying is expected to begin in March 2020 but as yet no fixtures have been confirmed.
+Qualifying begins in March 2020 but as yet no fixtures have been confirmed.

 NORTH AMERICA, CENTRAL AMERICA, CARIBBEAN (CONCACAF; 3.5 PLACES)